 QPR rued those missed chances as Kane headed in from Andros Townsend's floated free kick, capitalising on disorganised home defending and Green coming out to leave himself stranded.

 Isla had penalty claims rejected when he went down under a challenge from Lloris, who saved once more from Austin in first-half stoppage time after Green kept out Walker's deflected drive.

 Tottenham began the second half brightly, with Christian Eriksen curling a strike against the post and Kane blasting the rebound off target.
 Townsend passed up a 49th-minute opening when Steven Caulker carelessly gave away possession, while Eriksen failed to pick out Nacer Chadli when Tottenham took QPR apart on the break.

 Direct play up towards Zamora continued to prove fruitful for the Rs and the targetman drew a sharp near-post save from Lloris in the 57th minute.

 Zamora's strike partner, Austin, was an unlikely hero at the other end two minutes later when he cleared Eriksen's shot off the line.

 Midway through the second half, Tottenham's pressure eventually told as Kane sprung a sorry excuse for a QPR offside trap and coolly rounded Green to slot home.

 Sandro drilled home from just inside the box to set up a grandstand finish, during which Austin led furious protests for a penalty when Nabil Bentaleb blocked his close-range shot with an arm.

-Referee Craig Pawson was again unmoved, allowing Mauricio Pochettino’s team to make it back-to-back Premier League wins following its League Cup final loss to Chelsea.
+Referee Craig Pawson was again unmoved, allowing Mauricio Pochettino's team to make it back-to-back Premier League wins following their League Cup final loss to Chelsea.